 Members of evaluation teams are volunteers and serve without honoraria.
 Their transportation and accommodation costs are the responsibility of the institution.
-The Commission's Guidelines for Visiting Institutions Abroad and Overseas Instructional Locations (available at www.neche.org) provide further guidance about travel arrangements for team members.

 In addition, an evaluation fee for the eligibility visit is charged to the institution prior to the visit.
 The current fee for the eligibility visit can be found on the Commission website www.neche.org.